Neural networks trained with SGD learn distributions of increasing complexity

-We show the test loss and test accuracy of all the models evaluated on CIFAR10 during training on the different clones in \cref{fig:cifar10}.
+\textbf{Results} \quad We show the test loss and test accuracy of all the models evaluated on CIFAR10 during training on the different clones in \cref{fig:cifar10}.
 We found that both a fully-connected \textbf{two-layer network} and the convolutional \textbf{LeNet} of \citet{lecun1998gradient}, learnt distributions of increasing complexity.
 Interestingly, a two-layer network trained on GM performs better on CIFAR10 in the long run than the same network trained on WGAN.
 This suggests that for a simple fully-connected network, having precise first and second moments is more important than the higher-order cumulants generated by the convolutions of the WGAN.
 The trend is already reversed in LeNet, which has two convolutional layers.
 We also found a distributional simplicity bias in \textbf{DenseNet121}~\citep{huang2017densely} and \textbf{ResNet18}~\citep{he2016deep}, which are deep convolutional networks with residual connections, batch-norm, etc. We also tested a \textbf{visual transformer} (ViT)~\citep{dosovitskiy2021image}, which is an interesting alternative architecture since it does not use convolutions, but instead treats the image as a sequence of patches which are processed using self-attention~\citep{vaswani2017attention}.
 Despite these differences, we found that the ViT also learns distributions of increasing complexity on CIFAR10.